 Ah, Sunday.
 In our opinion, the best day of the week.

-We’re going on a gentle walking tour today around some of Edinburgh’s neighbourhoods.
-They’re all connected by a beautiful, peaceful walk so you can enjoy a much calmer pace of life today.
+We’re going on a gentle walking tour today around some of Edinburgh’s neighbourhoods, all of which are connected by a beautiful, peaceful walk.

 Stockbridge Market

-Wander around the beautiful stalls in this impressive artisan market, where you'll find a treasure trove of delights, including luxury candles, delicious bread, handmade soaps and food from around the world.
+Wander around the beautiful stalls in this impressive artisan market, where you’ll find a treasure trove of delights, including luxury candles, delicious bread, handmade soaps and food from around the world.
 Open every Sunday all year round from 10am to 4pm, Stockbridge Market is vibrant and friendly and full of excellent products sold by people who genuinely care about what they make.
-It’s a lovely way to indulge the senses and enjoy meeting locals and soaking up the atmosphere.
-There here are plenty of tasty treats on offer, so don’t overeat at breakfast!
+There are plenty of tasty treats on offer, so don’t overeat at breakfast!

 The Water of Leith Walkway